Founder and Executive Director

 Bia Labate – Co-Founder and Executive Director

 Dr. Beatriz Caiuby Labate (Bia Labate) is a queer Brazilian anthropologist based in San Francisco.
 She has a Ph.D. in social anthropology from the University of Campinas (UNICAMP), Brazil.
 Her main areas of interest are the study of plant medicines, drug policy, shamanism, ritual, religion, and social justice.
 She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines and serves as Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
-She is also Visiting Scholar at the Graduate Theological Union in Berkeley.
-Additionally, she is Advisor for the Veteran Mental Health Leadership Coalition.
+She is also Visiting Scholar at Naropa University’s Center for Psychedelic Studies and Advisor at the Veteran Mental Health Leadership Coalition.
 Dr. Labate is a co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil and editor of its site.
-She is author, co-author, and co-editor of twenty-eight books, three special-edition journals, and several peer-reviewed articles (https://bialabate.net).
+She is author, co-author, and co-editor of twenty-six books, two special-edition journals, and several peer-reviewed articles (https://bialabate.net).

-Board Directors
+Board of Directors

-Clancy Cavnar – Co-Founder and Secretary
+Clancy Cavnar – Co-Founder and Board Member

-Jamie Beachy – Chair of the Board of Directors
+Sean McAllister – Chair of the Board of Directors

 Sean Carr – Treasurer